GVI Internships Abroad

 GVI marine conservation alumni are employed in marine conservation projects and dive centres all around the world.
 Many, like Abbie Hine, have gone on to found their own marine conservation organisations, like Abbie’s organisation, WiseOceans.

 We have over 20 years of experience running marine conservation internships around the world.
-In fact, our first ever trip abroad was a marine conservation expedition, and our CEO is trained as a marine biologist.
+In fact, our first ever trip abroad was a marine conservation expedition.

 We’re also the only marine conservation internship organisation to offer the Coral Reef Researcher Distinctive Speciality, a training program designed by us in collaboration with Professional Association of Diving Instructors (PADI), that allows students to learn about the most commonly used scientific methods for surveying the health of a coral reef.